chrisjohnston1986/reading-notes/102/102class03reading.md

 > After cloning a repository, files have tracked status and are unmodified because they have been checked out but not edited.

 ## ACP
-ACP refers to the process of ADDING, COMMITING, and PUSHING changes from your local drive to the live project.
+ACP refers to the process of ADDING, COMMITTING, and PUSHING changes from your local drive to the live project.

 - Clone file from GitHub with ***git clone (URL)***
 - Open VSC with ***code .***